skillrepos/codeium-basics/labs.md

 **Lab 4 - Using Codeium to generate tests**

-**Purpose: In this lab, we'll see some examples of having Codeium automatically generate testscases for our code**
+**Purpose: In this lab, we'll see some examples of having Codeium automatically generate test cases for our code**

 1. Start out in the *prime.py* file we've been using.
 Position the cursor on a blank line below the existing code.
 Bring up the inline chat interface with *CMD+I* and enter the following directive.
 Then click on the *Codeium: Submit* button.